 One can season the pan fried tofu with salt and pepper or season with their favorite soy sauce alternative.
 Top with green onions, toasted sesame, or furikake if desired and serve as a side dish.
 Other possible uses include cutting up the pan fried tofu into bite size pieces to top salads, add to stews and curries, or anything you like.
 Our family enjoys pan fried tofu with a little Yoshida sauce and eat it as a side dish.

-- 1 box of firm or extra firm tofu
+- 1 box firm or extra firm tofu (19 ounce)

 - 1 teaspoon olive oil